pedrojlazevedo/twitch-chatgpt/README.md

 8. _**TWITCH_AUTH**_
   - Go to https://twitchapps.com/tmi/ and click on Connect with Twitch
   - Copy the token from the page and paste it in the TWITCH_AUTH variable
+  - ⚠️ THIS TOKEN MIGHT EXPIRE AFTER A FEW DAYS, SO YOU MIGHT HAVE TO REPEAT THIS STEP EVERY FEW DAYS ⚠️

 Save the Changes.